plone/training/docs/mastering-plone/features.md

 Plone has an integrated mechanism to remember urls that where modified.
 A moved page is still available via the former url.

-Additional to this behaviour, a page can be explicitly made available under further urls.
+Additional to this behavior, a page can be explicitly made available under further urls.

 You can find the UI for adding alternative urls following the context menu {guilabel}`...`.